SajjadRizvi04/PactPay/README.md

 # PactPay

 An AI-powered escrow platform for freelancers and clients.
-The basic idea is that freelancers and clients often don't trust each other when working remotely.
-Clients worry the freelancer will take the money and disappear.
-Freelancers worry the client will reject perfectly good work and refuse to pay.
-PactPay tries to solve this by holding funds in escrow and using AI to assess whether milestone work is actually complete before payment is released.
+The core idea is simple — freelancers and clients don't trust each other, and for good reason.
+Clients worry the freelancer will take money and disappear.
+Freelancers worry the client will reject good work and refuse to pay.
+PactPay holds funds in escrow and uses AI to assess whether milestone work is actually complete before any payment is released.

+This is my main portfolio project, built while learning backend architecture, financial systems, and AI integration.

 ---

 ## What it does

-- Client creates a contract with milestones, each with a title, description, amount, and due date
+- Client creates a contract with milestones — each with a title, description, amount, and due date
 - Client funds the escrow via Razorpay — money is held until work is verified
-- Freelancer works on each milestone and submits it with notes and a link to their work
+- Freelancer submits each milestone with notes and a link to their work
-- Gemini AI assesses the submission against the milestone requirements and returns a verdict
+- Gemini AI assesses the submission against the milestone requirements
 - If AI recommends approval, client gets notified to confirm the release
 - If AI recommends changes, freelancer is notified to fix the work
-- If AI can't determine completion (low confidence), a dispute is created for manual review
+- If AI can't determine completion, a dispute is created for manual review
 - If client goes silent for 14 days after a milestone is submitted, funds auto-release to the freelancer
-- If freelancer abandons the project for 14 days, further payments get locked
+- If freelancer abandons the project for 14 days, further payments lock

-The most important design decision I made: **the AI never directly triggers any payment**.
-It only makes a recommendation.
+The most important design decision: **the AI never directly triggers any payment**.
+It only recommends.
 A human always confirms before money moves.
-This felt like the right call for a financial application.

 ---

 ## Tech Stack

+**Backend**
+- Node.js + Express
+- PostgreSQL + Prisma
+- BullMQ + Redis (Memurai on Windows)
+- Gemini 2.5 Flash via `@google/genai`
+- Razorpay
-- **Node.js + Express** — backend API
+- JWT + bcrypt

+**Frontend**
-- **PostgreSQL + Prisma** — database and ORM
+- React + Vite
-- **Razorpay** — payment processing
-- **Gemini 3.5 Flash** — AI milestone assessment
-- **BullMQ + Redis** — background job queues for ghost detection and async AI processing
-- **JWT + bcrypt** — authentication
+- Shadcn/ui + Tailwind CSS
+- Framer Motion
+- Axios

 ---

-## Documentation

-The backend is documented in detail in the `/docs` folder.

-- [Architecture](./docs/ARCHITECTURE.md) — folder structure, request lifecycle, three circle model
-- [Payment Flow](./docs/PAYMENT_FLOW.md) — escrow flow, append-only ledger, idempotency, ACID compliance
-- [AI Design](./docs/AI_DESIGN.md) — why AI never triggers payments, verdict processor, confidence threshold
-- [State Machine](./docs/STATE_MACHINE.md) — valid contract and milestone transitions
-- [Ghost Detection](./docs/GHOST_DETECTION.md) — 14 day rules, auto-release, idempotency

 ## Project Structure

 ```
-escrow-platform/
+pactpay/
 ├── backend/
 │   ├── prisma/
 │   │   └── schema.prisma